-1.William McDonough: "The Rouge Plant" (length 5:48)

-A. What was the guiding principle of the Rouge Plant redevel The guiding principle was to build a "quality workplace." • B. How did William Clay Ford Jr. and McDonough define the goal for quality soil?
+Building Green - Innovation in Action NameAnswer Key Directions: Watch the selected interview video clips from two innovative below.
+In the second part of the activity, you will be answering question Rouge Factory as seen in a PowerPoint slide show. - Part I-OnInnovation.com Video Clips 1.William McDonough: Clip #15 "The Rouge Plant" (length 5:48) A. What was the guiding principle of the Rouge Plant redevelopment?
+The guiding principle was to build a "quality workplace."
+B. How did William Clay Ford Jr. and McDonough define the goal for qu iality soil?
 The goal was for "children to be able to play in the dirt" and be safe.
-C. By installing features such as the living roof, porous pave save over installing a traditional storm water treatment facili It saved somewhere between 17-35 million dollars. ty?
-D. According to McDonough, what four traits were required for this project?
-The traits this project required were hope, creativity, teamwork and leadership.
-2. William McDonough: "The Green Roof" (length 3:51) A. The living roof at the Ford Rouge is composed of what pla nt?
-Sedum B. List at least six benefits of the living roof at the Ford Roug makes oxygen absorbs particulates creates habitats cools buildings in summer accrues solar energy shunts the wind load warms buildings in winter C. What surprised McDonough about the living roof project a He was surprised that birds started nesting within five days per square foot). and by how light the roof was (only seven pounds D. What expression did he use to describe the living roof?
+C. By installing features such as the living roof, porous pavement, wetlasave over installing a traditional storm water treatment facility?
+It saved somewhere between 17-35 million dollars. ands and swales, how much money did Ford D. According to McDonough, what four traits were required for this project required were hope, creativity, teamwork and le 2.
+William McDonough: Clip #17 "The Green roof" (length 3:51) A. The living roof at the Ford Rouge is composed of what plant? ım B. List at least six benefits of the living roof at the Ford Rouge: makes oxygen absorbs particulates creates habitats cools buildings in summer accrues solar energy warms buildings in winter shunts the wind load C. What surprised McDonough about the living roof project at the Ford He was surprised that birds started nesting within 5 days and by how square foot). light the roof was (only seven pounds per D. What expression did he use to describe the living roof?
+Ballast with weeds